mengstr/SUBASIC/README.md

 ### NEXT
 The NEXT statement is the companion to the FOR.
 See the FOR command for (pun intended) info and an example.

+## Oddities
+Currently the CTRL-C used to stop the running program is handled OOB of the normal flow of incoming characters.
+It is polled by reading from location -2.
+Some day it will probably be handled in the normal (-1) input reading of characters, but that would require a key-buffer to be held internally in the interpreter.

 ## Change log

 `v0.04` LIST command can list parts of the source